atotic/gesturion/README.md

 gesture recognition library
 ## TODO

-Memory usage test
-Handle removal of element with active gesture
+1. Handle removal of element with active gesture
-Full mail app demo
+2. Memory usage test (500K extra memory per element)
+3. Demo pages
+4. Make sure single pointer gestures are only handling single pointer
+5. On effect registration

+## TODO later
 - Should activation of a gesture cause all other gestures on same element to become idle?
 Drag
   bounds constraints

-Make sure single pointer gestures are only handling single pointer

 Tap,
 DoubleTap

-On effect registration
-Demo pages

-rtlDefaultButtonExpansion test is flaky everywhere!

-Later:
 Rotate - add desktop support with option+cursor

-Corner cases
-- memory leak test (add 400K array to objects we are trying to not leak)
-- handle removal of element with an active gesture

 Contact Red Blob games about what I've done.
 He might be interested